 Increasingly being adopted as a business model by companies across the globe, the notion of 'one for one' is a direct form of social entrepreneurship.

 As you already know, there are numerous methods you can utilise to boost a brand, but the one for one business model is an entire marketing strategy in itself.
-The truth of the matter is that consumers love a company who gives back.
-When combined with a solid brand awareness strategy to get the word out regarding your initiative, you will be able to gain a tighter hold of your target market, assisting in the fulfilment of your marketing goals and taking steps toward overcoming your competition.
+The truth of the matter is that consumers love a company who gives back - especially younger, socially-conscious demographics such as millennials and Generation Z. When combined with a solid brand awareness strategy to get the word out regarding your initiative, you will be able to gain a tighter hold of your target market, assisting in the fulfilment of your marketing goals and taking steps toward overcoming your competition.

 This is backed up by research, too.
 A recent study by business intelligence firm Clutch stated that trends in consumer behaviours frequently put a high value on social issues, encouraging companies to help combat these kinds of problems.
 Indeed, businesses that offer a solution - especially one in which consumers of their products can participate in - create a sense of unity and control amongst buyers.
 Not only are they acquiring the items that they wanted to purchase in the first place, but they are also making a positive impact on their planet in doing so.